Home » Living with Student Loans » How a Pregnancy and Kids Impact Student Loan Payments

 Thus, as soon as a pregnancy occurs, it is often a good idea to request a lower monthly payment on your IBR, PAYE, or REPAYE plan.

-The Math on Filing Seperately May Change
+The Math on Filing Separately May Change

 Private Loan Planning for Borrowers with a Kid on the Way

-This lack of flexibility certainly applies to new parents.
+Private student loans are far less flexible than federal loans.
+This lack of flexibility certainly extends to new parents.
 Each private loan is different, but the vast majority of lenders offer very little assistance to young families.

 Getting Help from Lenders During Paternity Leave